How to beat your competitors

 When you niche your service to a particular group of needs or customers, you get several powerful advantages.
 To illustrate the point, consider shampoo.
 If you study the shelves of a supermarket, you’ll see shampoo for the following:

-Niched shampoos have displaced all the non-niched ones, because they have been more successful with customers.
+Niched shampoos have displaced all the non-niched ones because they have been more successful with customers.

 Four reasons why niching usually wins